-New Job, New Year!
+New Job, new start!

 Philippa Knott, The Blagrave Trust’s new policy manager, shares her thoughts on her new role.